geoffreygarrett/geoffreygarrett/README.md

 *current T-0 confirmed by official or reliable sources.*
 <br>
 <blockquote>
-  The first flight of PLD Space's MIURA 1 SN1 technology demonstrator will allow the collection of as much data as possible for the validation and design of the technology that will later be transferred and integrated into MIURA 5.
-In addition, this first suborbital flight will allow ZARM Research Institution to study microgravity conditions, gathering information necessary for scientific experiments in future suborbital flights.
+  The first flight of PLD Space's MIURA 1 SN1 technology demonstrator allows the collection of as much data as possible for the validation and design of the technology to be transferred and integrated into MIURA 5.
+In addition, this first suborbital flight allows ZARM Research Institution to study microgravity conditions, gathering information necessary for scientific experiments in future suborbital flights.
-Finally, a PLD Space team will pick up the rocket in the Atlantic Ocean once splashdown is completed.
+Finally, a PLD Space team shall pick up the rocket in the Atlantic Ocean once splashdown is completed.
 </blockquote>

 <p float="left" align="center">